acadTags/Automated-Social-Annotation/README.md

 Add baseline implementations: Bi-GRU and Hierarchical Attention Network (HAN)

 # Acknowledgement
-Our code is based on [brightmart's implementation](https://github.com/brightmart/text_classification) of TextRNN and Hierarchical Attention Network under the MIT liscence.
+Our code is based on [brightmart's implementation](https://github.com/brightmart/text_classification) of TextRNN and Hierarchical Attention Network under the MIT license.